Diff Algorithm Tuning for Cartography

 Threshold Tuning & Configuration Management

-Threshold tuning must be treated as a version-controlled configuration artifact, not a hardcoded constant.
+Threshold tuning must be a version-controlled configuration artifact, not a hardcoded constant.
 A robust cartographic diff pipeline implements multi-tier tolerance settings that reflect the spatial hierarchy of the map:

-• Region-Specific Overrides: Higher tolerance (3.0%–5.0%) for dynamic legend areas, attribution blocks, scale indicators, and live data overlays that update asynchronously.
+• Region-Specific Overrides: Higher tolerance (3.0%–5.0%) for dynamic legend areas, attribution blocks, and live data overlays.
 Near-zero tolerance (0.0%–0.2%) for critical cartographic elements like coordinate grids, north arrows, and fixed symbology.

 • Structural Masking: Exclusion zones for transient UI elements (loading spinners, tooltips, time-series sliders) and non-deterministic overlays.
 Masking should be defined via bounding boxes or semantic selectors, not hardcoded pixel coordinates, to maintain responsiveness across viewport breakpoints.